MCHPixel/MPManager/README.md

 ## Installation

 Step 1:
-  Download it from the Official Website
+  Download it from our Official Website MCHPixel.com

 Step 2:
   Throw it into your plugins folder